elephantscale/es-training-new/cybersecurity-common/slides/OSI_Security_Model.md

  * Social engineering attacks try to convince staff to allow access to bad actors

      - Mitigation is to have strongly enforced security measures
-     - “We will not open the server room for anyone who claims to have lost their keycard.”
+     - "We will not open the server room for anyone who claims to have lost their keycard."

  * Physical interception is done by accessing cables and other devices – data taps for example
      - Also done by monitoring EM signals from monitors and other devices